akaszynski/keepa/README.rst

         plt.step(offer_times[i], offer_prices[i])
     plt.show()

-If you plan to do a lot of simulatneous query, you might want to speedup query using ``wait=False`` arguments.
+By default, the client waits for Keepa tokens when necessary.
+Use ``wait=False`` only when your application manages token availability itself; it does not make the API response faster and may produce a token error.

 .. code:: python

-    products = await api.query('059035342X', wait=False)
+    products = api.query('059035342X', wait=False)

 Buy Box Statistics